TommasoAllegretti/TommasoAllegretti/README.md

 *   🌍  I'm based in Italy
 *   ✉️  You can contact me at [allegretti.tommaso@gmail.com](mailto:allegretti.tommaso@gmail.com)
-*   🧠  I'm currently learning Flutter
+*   🧠  I'm currently working on a Laravel + Blade web app
 *   🤝  I'm open to collaborating on any cool open source project

 # 💻 Tech Stack: